xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 In CST 5.0 EVPN Centralized GW is supported on the ASR 9000 platform.

 The figure below shows an example EVPN CGW deployment.
+In this scenario A-PE3, A-PE4, A-PE5, PE1, and PE2 all belong to the same EVPN-ELAN EVI 100.
+The CE nodes connected to A-PE3, A-PE4, and A-PE5 can communicate at Layer 2 or Layer 3 with eachother without having to traverse the core nodes.
+This is one fundamental difference between EVPN-CGW and EVPN-HE.
+Traffic destined to another subnet, such as the 10.0.0.2 address is routed through the CGW core gateway.

-In this scenario While not shown in this figure, the CE device could also be multi-homed to two separate A-PE nodes in a all-active, single-active, or port-active configuration.
+Also in this example CE4 is an example of a multi-homed CE node, utilizing a LAG across A-PE4/A-PE3.
+This multi-homed connection can be configured in an all-active, single-active, or port-active configuration.

 ![](http://xrdocs.io/design/images/cmf-hld/cst-5-evpn-cgw.png)